ricardoaz96/novoteste/README.md

 To install the Robot Framework, RIDE and the Selenium2 Test Library just execute:

-'''
 pip install robotframework
 pip install robotframework-selenium2library
 pip install robotframework-ride
-'''

-'''
+Using "pip list" it is possible to get information on all installed packages.

+With the following commands it is possible to trigger an update installation.

-sudo pip install robotframework --upgrade
+pip install robotframework --upgrade
-'''
+pip install robotframework-selenium2library   --upgrade
+pip install robotframework-ride --upgrade

 [top](#toc)